Timmelsjoch 2507m

 Passo Rombo - 2474 m

 The character of the mountains changes, and after a short tunnel the mountainside suddenly falls away, opening onto a steep valley below.
-Riding down the switchbacks into the valley is as awe-inspiring as the climb back up to the pass is arduous.
+Riding down the switchbacks into the valley is as awe-inspiring as the climb back up to the pass is demanding.

 Cycle Marathon